gruntjs/grunt-docs/grunt.md

 Grunt exposes all of its methods and properties on the `grunt` object that gets passed into the `module.exports` function exported in your [Gruntfile](Getting-started), Grunt plugin or in a [tasks file](Creating-tasks).

+Nearly all of the following methods are defined elsewhere, but are provided directly on the `grunt` object for convenience.
+See the individual api section docs for detailed explanations and examples.

 ## Config

 ### grunt.initConfig